Quick Links

 • understand key socio-cultural influences which can affect people’s involvement in physical activity and sport

-The 3D design curriculum aims to enable students by the end of KS4 to:
+The design technology curriculum aims to enable students by the end of KS4 to:

 • develop creative, imaginative and intuitive capabilities when exploring and making images, artefacts and products